-Data-driven sports analysis with experts from ESPN, the NFL, the NHL, and more.
+Data-informed sports analysis with experts from ESPN, the NFL, the NHL, and more.

 The Carnegie Mellon Sports Analytics Colloquia program explores how advances in technology, the availability of accurate, granular data, and wider acceptance of sports analytics has transformed how we approach analyzing players, teams, and games.
-Teams, media organizations, and fans have embraced data-driven methods of analysis as a way to confirm beliefs, debunk myths, alter strategies, and raise new questions.
+Teams, media organizations, and fans have embraced data-informed methods of analysis as a way to confirm beliefs, debunk myths, alter strategies, and raise new questions.
 The legalization of sports betting has further increased the popularity of sports analytics and has even led to improvements to data integrity.

 In this series of workshops, we discuss fundamental questions in sports, and how data and analytics can be used to help teams, media organizations, and fans answer them.
 Coding experience is not required.
 Resources, including example code and data sets, will be provided.